Unchained Blades: Reception and sales

-The game received "mixed" reviews on both platforms according to the review aggregation website Metacritic.
-In Japan, Famitsu gave it a score of three eights and one seven for a total of 31 out of 40.
+The game received "mixed or average" reviews on both platforms according to the review aggregation website Metacritic.
+In Japan, four critics from Famitsu gave the game a total score of 31 out of 40.

 Both versions of the game charted in their first week of release in Japan; the PlayStation Portable version charted at seventh place with 18,256 copies sold, while the Nintendo 3DS version charted at twentieth place with 5,592 copies sold.

 Sequel

 A sequel titled Unchained Blades Exiv was developed and released on November 29, 2012 in Japan for the PlayStation Portable and Nintendo 3DS.
 Xseed Games, who localized the original into English, stated that it was "not likely" that they would pursue translating the sequel.